Master of Science in Quality and Safety in Social Care

 Online Induction for new programme entrants will take place in mid-September 2022.
 Attendance at the induction session if very important.
 All prospective student must have fully completed their registration process to engage in online induction.

 The residential dates comprise of 16 full days onsite in the ATU Mayo Campus (4 x2 days in Semester 1 between September and December and same in Semester 2 between January and April).
 These will take place on Thursdays and Fridays every 3-4 weeks.
 All other material is delivered online (directed learning-asynchronized) that the student undertakes in their own time.
-Download a sample indicative timetable (Sept 21-May 22) here.
-The specific dates for the delivery schedule for Sept 22 onwards will be similar (will be confirmed in Aug 22).
+Download a sample indicative timetable (Sept 21-Apr 23) here.

 In Year 2 of the MSc the student undertakes a single 30 credit module.
 It typically commences in Autumn and the thesis is submitted in early May.
 Students are allocated a supervisor for the academic year.
 Supervision meetings dates/times are agreed by the student and the supervisor and may be held in person or online via the ATU MS Teams platform.